 Pell Grant

-The Pell Grant and other comparable benefits must be used to pay for tuition and fees before any VR funds can be used.
-If the Pell Grant is greater than the tuition and fees owed by the customer, the remaining funds should be applied to the cost of other educational expenses, under the terms of the grant.
+The Pell Grant and other comparable benefits must be applied to the cost of tuition, fees, and other educational expenses before any VR funds can be used.
+If the Pell Grant is greater than the tuition and fees owed by the customer, the remaining funds should be applied to the cost of other educational expenses, such as books, supplies, room and board, and transportation, under the terms of the grant.

 Student financial assistance that requires payback, such as a loan, is excluded from the financial aid requirement.
 Scholarships based on merit are also excluded.